HouseOfBeck/gHALO/docs/ARCHITECTURE.md

 # Architecture

-gHALO will be organized around a small portable core and isolated optional backends.
-The repository is intentionally scaffolded before benchmark code is introduced so that HIP, MPI, RCCL, and UCX can be added without entangling platform-specific assumptions with the core project.
+gHALO is organized around a small portable core and isolated optional backends.
+HIP, MPI, RCCL, and UCX support must be added without entangling platform-specific assumptions with the core project.

 ## Architectural Principles